 Born in Sydney, Gael Elton Mayo was the youngest daughter of pioneering industrial psychologist, Emeritus Professor Elton Mayo, and Scottish-gened Australian beauty, Dorothea McConnel.
-She lived in America as a child, where her father had a Life Chair for research at Harvard and was an influential cult figure.
-Aged eight, Gael was sent by her parents to England with her older sister, for a European education.
-She was studying for a degree at the Sorbonne when she met a Polish-Russian émigré whom she married just before the outbreak of war.
+She lived in America as a child, where her father had a Life Chair for research at Harvard.
+Aged eight, Gael was sent to England with her older sister for a European education.
+She was studying for a degree at the Sorbonne when she met a Polish-Russian émigré whom she married in June 1939.
 Gael was seventeen.

-She modelled briefly and was assistant editor of Popular Publications & Ken White (later Esquire).
+Gael modelled briefly and then worked for Popular Publications & Ken White (later Esquire).
 In 1944 Doubleday published her first novel, Honeymoon in Hell, based on her wartime experiences.
-But it is in her autobiography, The Mad Mosaic (1983), that her wartime escape is truly told.
+These were retold in greater detail in her autobiography, The Mad Mosaic, published in 1983.
 Browse & Buy

 Gael returned to post-war Europe.
 She wrote a column in Madrid for the Spanish American Courier, then worked for Picture Post and as writer-researcher for Magnum Photographers in Paris, with Robert Capa, David Seymour and Henri Cartier Bresson.
 She wrote 'Generation X' with Cartier Bresson in England (later changed to 'Youth of the World' by Holiday Magazine), and in 1955 was hired on a permanent basis to handle public relations for Seymour in Rome, but he was killed reporting Suez.
-She went on to collaborate with London photographer Baron, arranging and writing his Paris profiles of Anouilh, Abbé Pierre, Mendez France amongst others.
+She went on to collaborate with London photographer Baron.

 Gael's painting was encouraged by Moïse Kisling, who did a portrait of her (now in a private collection in Japan).
 She had eight Strasbourg, Mulhouse, Melbourne, and in 1969 was listed in The Encyclopaedia of Australian Art (Hutchinson).
-Gael also designed dress material for Leonard et Cie bought by Balenciaga and Carven, and wrote songs (lyrics and music) which she sang on British TV and in a film made at Elstree Studios.
 Four novels were published in the 1960s: The Devil and the Fool, Nobody's Nothing, Last Seen Near Trafalgar, It's Locked In With You.
 Browse Fiction